Russwater RPG Ruleset

 Plots

-The idea for this could come from one of the many great TTRPG source books, or from a piece of fiction or real-life drama, but usually comes from looking at fantasy images.
+Later when the players are more experienced the ideas for this could come from one of the many great TTRPG source books, or from a piece of fiction or real-life drama, but usually comes from looking at fantasy images.

 I have a folder with thousands of fantasy images.
 I will choose 2 or 3 at random and see if I can make an idea that links them together.